“Here to their bosom mother earth, take back in peace what thou has given, and, all that is of heavenly birth, God in peace recall to heaven.”

 “The deliberate and systematic extermination of an entire group of people,” cuts in the thin-blood next to Ayame.
 “The institution of a political office in Camarilla cities solely responsible for carrying out duskborn killings.
 That sounds plenty like genocide to me.”

 “It was genocide,” Roderick answers.
 Heads turn towards him.
-“Some licks here might deny it, but I’m not, and that’s why I’m here.
+“Some licks here might deny it, but I won’t, and that’s why I’m here.
 Because the Camarilla’s period of sanctioned genocide is over and I want to help figure out what the future between nightborn and duskborn Kindred is going to look like.”

 “It’s the same tactic as when they said ‘mission accomplished’ over the Red Question,” speaks up Jonah Freeman.
 He’s a thick-bearded black man in jeans and a leather jacket.
 A necklace with a tiny quartz heart pierced by a fingerbone dangles over his chest.
 “They realized the quote-unquote ‘problem’ was too big for them to deal with.
 That they couldn’t destroy every single text asking ‘why do you obey?’ that every single Anarch had.
 So rather than acknowledge they’d lost, they just said they won.
 That they were taking their toys and going home.
 When they say ‘this threat’s contained,’ they’re saying ’it’s too big for us to contain.’”